SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 These are custom classes, structures, and enumerations that can work with *any* type, in a similar way to ``Array`` and ``Dictionary``.

-This section shows you how to write a generic collection type called ``Stack``.
+This section shows you how to write a generic collection type called ``Stack`` and compares it with a non-generic version of the same type.
 This type represents an ordered “stack” of values, with two operations:

 * :newTerm:`Pushing` a new value on to the top of the stack